Instrument Chronology: photos and videos in reverse order.

 Instrument #43 (Five-string #13): Oliver 5-string fiddle.
 (SOLD)

-My wife grew up playing on (and climbing) the tree from which this maple was salvaged.
-It is the same tree as Five-string #8, a very old Big-Leaf Maple that was on the property of my father-in-law and mother-in-law. the tree was taken down because it was beginning to rot and was becoming hazardous.
+My wife grew up playing on (and climbing) this old tree.
+We salvaged the maple from the tree, when the tree was about to die..
+It is the same tree as Five-string #8; a very old Big-Leaf Maple, on the property of my father-in-law and mother-in-law.
+They had to take the tree down because it was beginning to rot and was becoming hazardous.
 I wish I had more of this beautiful wood.
 The belly is Sitka Spruce.

 Front plate of 5-string #13 is Sitka Spruce.